-USGS Science to Support the Elwha River Restoration Project
+USGS science supporting the Elwha River Restoration Project

 The Elwha River Restoration Project...

-... will reconnect the water, salmon, and sediment of a pristine river and coast of the Olympic Peninsula of Washington.
-Coordinated by the National Park Service, restoration of the Elwha River will include the removal of two large dams that have blocked salmon and sediment passage for almost 100 years.
-Dam removal began in September 2011 and was recently completed.
-With both dams removed, salmon will be able to spawn in pristine river habitats of the Olympic National Park, and sediment will once again flow down the river and to the eroding shoreline.
+... has reconnected the water, salmon, and sediment of a pristine river and coast of the Olympic Peninsula of Washington.
+Coordinated by the National Park Service, restoration of the Elwha River included the removal of two large dams that had blocked salmon and sediment passage for almost 100 years.
+The largest dam removal in U.S. history began in September 2011 and concluded in the summer of 2014.
+Salmon will be able to spawn in pristine river habitats of the Olympic National Park, and sediment is once again flowing down the river and to the eroding shoreline.

 The role of the U.S. Geological Survey (USGS)...

-... in this restoration project is to provide scientific monitoring and analyses of the fish, waters, and sediment of this historic event.
+... in this restoration project is to provide scientific monitoring and analyses of the fish, waters, and sediment, before, during, and after this historic event.
 This work is coordinated with the Olympic National Park, Lower Elwha Klallam Tribe, the Bureau of Reclamation, Washington Department of Fish and Wildlife, U.S. Fish and Wildlife Service, the Environmental Protection Agency, the National Oceanic and Atmospheric Administration, and other local and state entities.

 Aerial view of former Lake Mills, looking downstream toward Glines Canyon